Caballesjason/my-git-cheatsheet/README.md

 > [The git remote command from the Git docs](https://git-scm.com/docs/git-remote)

 ###  git push
+`git push` will take your local active branch and merge it into the remote branch being tracked.
 To push commits to a remote repository, use

 ```